Lanzoor/periodica/README.md

 Of course, this is a Python script, which means you will need to run it with a Python interpreter.
 However, for most cases, I recommend you run the following methods;

-## For Linux
+## 🐧 Linux

 **Run these commands, one-by-one.** The method below is heavily recommended, instead of downloading the zipped source code.

-Make sure that you have the latest version of Python in your machine!
+> Make sure that you have the latest version of Python in your machine!
 It usually comes with Linux, but just be sure.

 ```bash
 # The following steps require you to run as super-user, since /opt/ and /usr/local/bin/ is protected by root.